preemptive/r8-docs/index.md

 ### Not Applicable

 R8 is designed for use with Android projects.
-However some rules it supports are not applicable in Android projects:
+However, some rules it supports are not applicable in Android projects:

 | Rule                            | Description                                |
 |---------------------------------|--------------------------------------------|